 - You have identified a problem you know how to solve

 Do you feel as if you have stumbled on to your million dollar idea?
 Then it’s time to take the leap.
-You should have not only identified a common pain point, but also have a fairly concrete idea of what you can do to help people overcome it.
+You should have not only identified a common pain point but also have a fairly concrete idea of what you can do to help people overcome it.

 - You are ready for a new challenge

 A lot of people are stuck in a rut with their jobs, but not everyone feels the need to get unstuck.
-But if you feel that you have the energy, the skill and the willpower to get out of that rut and take on a new challenge, then you are a prime candidate for starting to do your own thing.
+But if you feel that you have the energy, the skill, and the willpower to get out of that rut and take on a new challenge, then you are a prime candidate for starting to do your own thing.

 If you feel that you have a lot more to offer and are ready to make sacrifices to exit the doldrums of your current employment situation, then don’t hesitate to do so.

 Now that you have decided that you are ready to take the bull by the horns and turn your idea into a business plan, it’s time to take the next necessary steps.
-Before you do anything, there’s lots of research you need to do in order to build a sound foundation for your business idea.
+Before you do anything, there’s lots of research you need to do in order to build a sound foundation for your small business ideas.